hiocas/EavesDrop/Contributions.md

 # Contributions
-## What can you help with and how?
+Whether you can code or not, there's probably something you can help us with :)
-### Code
+## Code
 If you can code, new features and code patching and improvements are always welcome!
 You can make a new pull request [here.](https://github.com/hiocas/EavesDrop/pulls) If you're new to Dart and Flutter, don't fret.
 So was I before I started this project.
 While I'm definitely not that great at it yet you can always just try to make your changes and see how it goes.
 And of course you can always dm me on reddit for help!

-### Other Stuff
+## Other Stuff
-If you're not a programmer or can't code very well, there are a lot of other things you can help with!
+If you're not a programmer, there are a lot of other things you can help us with!

 Generally, most none-code related changes can be started by creating a new Feature Request or Feature Improvement on the [issues page](https://github.com/hiocas/EavesDrop/issues) of this repo.
 If you already have one of these in mind, here's a quick tutorial to get started:
 <details>
   <summary>I have a Feature Request or a Feature Improvement</summary>

+  First of all, browse through the [issues](https://github.com/hiocas/EavesDrop/issues?q=is%3Aissue) in this repo and make sure your feature isn't already suggested (make sure to look at closed issues as well as open ones).
+If your feature is already there, make sure to vote 👍 for it!

-  After heading to the [issues page](https://github.com/hiocas/EavesDrop/issues) of this repo, click on New Issue and choose the relevant template.
+  If not, click on New Issue and choose the relevant template.

   Let's say that you don't like the name of the app and you have another one in mind.
 This means changing an existing thing so it's a Feature Improvement.